UNIVERSITY OF WISCONSIN River Falls

 For an entrance fee of $25/adult and $5/children age 12 and under, participants at the event may select and keep a bowl created in ceramic, pottery, fibers, wood and glass studio classes at UW-River Falls, River Falls High School, Meyer Middle School, the Renaissance Academy, or by area artists.
 Attendees may also sample, at no extra charge, soups donated and served by area restaurants.
 Guests have the opportunity to vote for their favorite soup.
 A "Chefs' Choice Award" will also be awarded to the soup favored by the chefs participating in the event.

 The Hunger Prevention Council of Pierce County is a nonprofit organization dedicated to reducing hunger and inadequate nutrition in Pierce County through service, education, communication and coordination.
-Moolah for Milk annually provides thousands of milk coupons, redeemable for a free gallon of milk from area grocery stores, to individuals and families in need throughout Pierce and St. Croix Counties.
+Moola for Milk annually provides thousands of milk coupons, redeemable for a free gallon of milk from area grocery stores, to individuals and families in need throughout Pierce and St. Croix counties.
 Free milk coupons are distributed to clients in area food pantries and are also included in school backpack programs.

 "Fresh dairy is a vital source of vitamins and nutrients, and an ingredient in many recipes.
 It's a high priority for our pantries to make it available to everyone and the Bowls for Hope funding will go a long way to ensuring this.
 We're very appreciative," Bealles said.